yashsakhuja/Automating-Whatsapp-Messaging/README.md

 Note: pywhatkit just types in the message and does not actually send it

 So, we use streamlit to send multiple messages all with the click of one button.

+Note: Streamlit on cloud does not run graphing libraries like pyaoutogui :( yet.